napari/docs/docs/plugins/testing_and_publishing/hub_customization.md

 ### Plugin type indicators

-The hub automatically detects your plugin's capabilities from your manifest contributions:
+The hub automatically detects your plugin's capabilities from your manifest contributions and displays them as Plugin types:

 - **Reader plugins**: Detected from `contributions.readers`
 - **Writer plugins**: Detected from `contributions.writers`
 - **Widget plugins**: Detected from `contributions.widgets`
 - **Sample data**: Detected from `contributions.sample_data`

+### Reader and writer file extensions

 The hub displays supported file extensions for readers and writers: